raman-savitski/instructure-ui/packages/ui-date-time-input/src/DateTimeInput/README.md

 A DateTimeInput component is used to enter a date-time value.
 It is built as a composition of the [DateInput](#DateInput) and [TimeSelect](#TimeSelect) components.

-A DateTimeInput with `column` layout and a default value:
+A DateTimeInput with `columns` layout and a default value:

 ```js
 ---